andrewgdotcom/ason/ason.md

 ### Nesting

 * A structure MAY be nested within another structure's stext.
-* A structure SHOULD NOT be nested within an htext.
+* A structure MUST NOT be nested within an htext.
-* All ASON texts used in the stext must be well-formed and properly nested.
+* All ASON texts used in the stext MUST be well-formed and properly nested.
-* Any locking-shift or escape sequences MUST be properly reverted or terminated.
+* Any ISO-2022 locking-shift or escape sequences MUST be properly reverted or terminated at the end of each field, and before each embedded structure.

 Any data that violates the above rules MUST be binary-to-text encoded (see below).